Sampson and the Dreadful Serpent of Golant

 ‘Ooh, it’s getting really hot,’ the woman says, ‘and I can feel something popping.’

 ‘There’s no pain,’ she says, looking directly at her man, ‘No pain at all.’
-She turns to Samson, ‘Thank you stranger.
+She turns to Sampson, ‘Thank you stranger.
 How can I thank you enough?'

-The man turns to Samson, ‘So you came with this good news about your God?’
+The man turns to Sampson, ‘So you came with this good news about your God?’

 ‘You better tell us, then hadn’t you?
 Who is this God who heals an eye, gives a brand-new tooth and straightens a back all in the blink of an eye?’

-‘Well, it’s a simple story really,’ Samson starts, ‘but one which will change your life forever.’
+‘Well, it’s a simple story really,’ Sampson starts, ‘but one which will change your life forever.’

 ‘Will it come again tonight Da?’ the little girl asks, nervously.

 ‘Hush chick, no need to fear.’
 Her dad reassures her.

 ‘But I’m still frightened.’
 The little girl mumbles.

 A rustle comes to their ears.